Cartanite/LeereSprache/README.md

 # LeereSprache
-Dedicated to the extraction of a language from the sounds from Hollow Knight video game
+Dedicated to the extraction of a language from the Hollow Knight video game's sounds